 |The Royal BVI Yacht Club

 The BVICCHA (Chamber of Commerce and Hotel Association) aims to actively promote a positive business and social environment for the benefit of the Territory.
-In 43 years, the event has provided economic support to all businesses, hotels and the community.
+The event has provided economic support to all businesses, hotels and the community.
 The BVICCHA uses its funds as an advocate of business, youth employment and commerce in the BVIs.

 Together these organizations began the Spring Regatta in 1972 as just a two-day event with a couple of small dinghies racing the Sir Francis Drake Channel.
-In the past 43 years they have created an event that is the third largest regatta in the Caribbean and the largest sporting event in the British Virgin Islands.
+They have created an event that is the third largest regatta in the Caribbean and the largest sporting event in the British Virgin Islands.
 They are proud to have been partners as the regatta has grown to one of the foremost sailing regattas in the Caribbean, attracting some of the best yachts and sailors in the world.

 The Event Organizers realize that the strength of the regatta can be determined by the quality of the partnerships developed with the sponsors involved.
 To this end, they would like to introduce you to the sponsors that have helped make the BVI Spring Regatta a success year after year.

 |Nanny Cay Resort and Marina